-I am Head of the Competence Centre Music Performance Research at the School of Music, Lucerne University of Applied Sciences and Arts and member of the Music and Wellbeing research unit, University of Sheffield.
+I am Head of the Competence Centre Music Performance Research at the School of Music, Lucerne University of Applied Sciences and Arts.
 My research interests lie in the psychology of performance, sociology and psychology of music consumption, and the appreciation and evaluation of musical performance, with a particular focus on the ways in which listeners communicate their evaluative decisions.

 I have a background in both performance and research: prior to discovering my passion for the academic work I gained a Diploma in Piano Performance and a MA in Music Pedagogy and worked for a few years as a pianist and piano pedagogue in Italy, Austria and Switzerland.